LennartHennigs/RG35XX-H-Notes/README.md

 ### Doom 1 & Doom 2 - PRBOOM

 - Place the `.WAD` files of Doom 1 and/or in the `roms/prboom/` folder.
-- Supported wads (non exhaustive list) are from Doom 1, Doom 2, The Ultimate Doom, The Plutonia Experiment, TNT: Evilution.
+- Supported wads (non-exhaustive list) are from Doom 1, Doom 2, The Ultimate Doom, The Plutonia Experiment, TNT: Evilution.

 | Button | Function |
 |-|-|